rosmo-robot/rosmo-robot.github.io/build.md

 Using EncodedMotor
 ------------------
 Interacting with EncodedMotor objects is often the most convenient way to control motors on the Rosmo.
-The ZiobotLib.defaults module provides two ready-made EncodedMotor objects, left_motor and right_motor, which allow for fully independent control over the drive motors of the robot.
+The RosmoLib.defaults module provides two ready-made EncodedMotor objects, left_motor and right_motor, which allow for fully independent control over the drive motors of the robot.

-There are four motor controllers total on the Ziobot, numbered 1-4.
+There are four motor controllers total on the Rosmo, numbered 1-4.
-1 and 2 are the left and right motors, and 3 and 4 are labeled on the Motor driver board. left_motor and right_motor objects are provided by default in the ZiobotLib.defaults module.
+1 and 2 are the left and right motors, and 3 and 4 are labeled on the Motor driver board. left_motor and right_motor objects are provided by default in the RosmoLib.defaults module.
 Let's take a look at how we can use the left_motor object to set the left motor to an effort of 0.75.